-Subject to legal advice Executive Managing Director To terminate leases and to serve all necessary notices, 195 Delegated advantageous terms.
-Subject to legal advice Executive Managing Director To agree surrenders/repossessions on suitable/most เอเ including action for possession.
-Delegated and to institute proceedings in respect of any breach, Subject to legal advice Executive Managing Director To enforce lease terms and covenants in conveyances 120 Subject to legal advice Cabinet Member(s) Delegated within a conveyance or lease.
-In consultation with Executive Managing Director To give consent pursuant to a covenant contained 67l corporate identity.
-Delegated agreements to approve changes in name or in Subject to legal advice Executive Managing Director To process assignments or sub-letting of lease 148 Subject to legal advice Cabinet Member(s) Delegated referrals to arbitration.
-In consultation with Executive Managing Director To review rents of all properties and land, including 147 Subject to legal advice Cabinet Member(s) Delegated covenants.
-In consultation with Executive Managing Director To consent to alterations to lease terms and restrictive 971 Subject to legal advice Cabinet Member(s) Delegated the Courts.
-In consultation with Executive Managing Director To agree lease renewals, including determinations by 971 Subject to legal advice Cabinet Member(s) Delegated leases/licences/agreements.
-In consultation with Executive Managing Director To agree terms for the grant of new カカト agreed to enter into such arrangements. owned by third parties, where the Council has already Delegated the taking of wayleaves and easements over land Subject to legal advice Executive Managing Director Within approved budgets, to agree terms and authorise 143 Delegated wayleaves and easements over the Council's land.
-Subject to legal advice Executive Managing Director To agree terms for and authorise the granting of 742 Delegation Exercised By Checks and Balances Origin and Extent of Delegation Powers and Duties .oN including any statutory notice Delegated No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 153 To consider rating appeals.
+152 To terminate leases and to serve all necessary notices, including any statutory notice Managing Director Executive Delegated Subject to legal advice No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 153 To consider rating appeals.
 Managing Director Executive Delegated 154 To undertake any actions required under the obligations relating to any property leases or as required under land ownership rights or obligations.
-Managing Director Executive Delegated 154a To make decisions on nominations to or the removal of assets from the Councils Assets of Community Value list, acting in accordance with the Councils operational policy and evaluation procedure Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated In consultation with the Cabinet Member for Neighbourhoods 155 Local Government (Miscellaneous Provisions) Act 1976 - S15.Power to authorise entry of Officers onto land for the purpose of concluding surveys.
+Managing Director Executive Delegated 154a To make decisions on nominations to or the removal of assets from the Councils Assets of Community Value list, acting in accordance with the Councils operational policy and evaluation procedure Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated In consultation with the Cabinet Member for Neighbourhoods 155 Local Government (Miscellaneous Provisions) Act 1976 - S15.Power to authorise entry of Officers onto land for the purpose of concluding surveys.
 Chief Legal Officer, Executive Team Member Executive Delegated In consultation with the land owner 156 To approve cost increases/variations on approved projects within Single Regeneration Budget Programmes and any other funding regimes where the Council is acting as Accountable Body up to £10,000 or 5% of the approved grant whichever is the greater.
 Managing Director Executive Delegated In consultation with the Chief Finance Officer.
 157A To approve the disposal in terms of plots of land to adjoining owners Managing Director Executive Delegated 157AA To authorise the sale of land or interests in land up to £500,000 in value.
 Managing Director Executive Delegated In consultation with the relevant Cabinet Member(s)

 No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 157AB To make assessments as to the requirements necessary to enable applications to be processed.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities / Assistant Director Growth & Enterprise/ the Head of Planning and Development/ the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated Schedu e of Planning and Listed Building Consent Applications for Delegation 157B To discharge the Council's functions as local planning authority, within agreed policy and development plans by determining all applications as from time to time to set out in a policy approved by the Regulatory Committee in that regard.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Regulatory Committee Delegated
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities / Assistant Director Growth & Enterprise/ the Head of Planning and Development / the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated Schedu le of Planning and Listed Building Consent Applicatio ns for Delegation 157B To discharge the Council's functions as local planning authority, within agreed policy and development plans by determining all applications as from time to time to set out in a policy approved by the Regulatory Committee in that regard.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Regulatory Committee Delegated

+Management Principal

+Planning Officer in

+accordance with the

+Council's procedures

-For all F Planning Applications Development Management Principal Planning Officer in accordance with the Council's procedures 158 To approve or reject details reserved for the approval of the local planning authority in accordance with a planning condition imposed to this effect.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the Council's procedures Regulatory Committee Delegated No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 159 To approve minor amendments to planning consents where there is no material effect on the proposal or its surroundings.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Assistant Director Growth & Enterprise, Regulatory Committee Delegated
+For all Planning Applications •

+158 To approve or reject details reserved for the approval of the local planning authority in accordance with a planning condition imposed to this effect.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Regulatory Committee Delegated

+Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning and Development, the Development Services Manager or the Development Management Principal Planning Officer in accordance with the

+No. Powers and Duties Council's procedures Delegation Exercised By Origin and Extent of Delegation Checks and Balances

+159 To approve minor amendments to planning consents where there is no material effect on the proposal or its surroundings.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Assistant Director Growth & Enterprise, the Head of Planning Regulatory Committee Delegated
-the Head of Planning

 and Development, the

 Development Services

 Manager or the

 Development

 Management Principal

 Planning Officer in

 accordance with the

 Council's procedures